 - Share materials like presentation files and important documents quickly

 Communication channels are typically classified as oral and written communications.
 Within these categories, communication channels can be formal, informal, or unofficial.

 An example of a formal communication channel is a slide deck shared during an all-hands meeting, which gives employees a clear idea of the company’s goals.
 Informal communications, on the other hand, could include group chats addressing work-related issues.
-Lastly, unofficial communication channels could be any medium that team members use outside of work hours to discuss random topics (like that Warriors team chat you’ve got with your coworkers).
+Lastly, unofficial communication channels could be any medium that team members use outside of work hours to discuss non-work-related topics.

 How to choose the right communication channels

-Although it might be tempting to communicate through as many channels as available, most businesses would benefit from a more calculated and mindful approach.
+Although it might be tempting to communicate through as many channels as are available, most businesses would benefit from a more strategic approach.
 Below are a few things to think about before you select a channel for your business messages.

 1. Get familiar with your team

-You can find this out by conducting an employee engagement survey or using employee engagement apps.
-Knowing where your team hangs out will help make sure you’re using the right communication channels to talk to them.
+You could find this out by conducting an employee engagement survey or using employee engagement apps.
+Knowing where your team hangs out virtually, will help make sure you’re using the right communication channels to talk to them.